microsoft/playwright/docs/src/network.md

 ### Recording HAR with CLI

 Open the browser with [Playwright CLI](./cli.md) and pass `--save-har` option to produce a HAR file.
 Optionally, use `--save-har-glob` to only save requests you are interested in, for example API endpoints.
+If the har file name ends with `.zip`, artifacts are written as separate files and are all compressed into a single `zip`.

 ```bash js
 # Save API requests from example.com as "example.har" archive.